akhileshpandey2511/25-Days-Backend-Challange/Day_3/README.md

 - Install Vite: You can install Vite globally using npm (Node Package Manager) by running the following command in your terminal or command prompt:

         npm install -g vite
+- Create a new Vite project: Once Vite is installed, you can create a new project by running the following commands:

+        mkdir my-vite-app
+        cd my-vite-app
+        vite